Figurative Constants

 SPACE, SPACES -

-SPACE is a figurative constant that represents " " or X'40'.
+SPACE represents " " or X'40'.
 SPACE has two forms: SPACE or SPACES. i.e., SPACE means single SPACE (" "), and SPACES means two or more occurrences of space.
 These constants are used to initialize alphabetic or alphanumeric variables with space.

 For example -